Car Accidents & Post-Traumatic Stress

 Like any situation, it can be difficult to seek treatment following a car accident because it can become costly.
 Of course, nobody expects to be in a car accident; thus, the financial situation can quickly turn into a big concern for you.
 It’s critical for your treatment to pursue compensation when applicable.

 - Economic damages – This type of compensation helps to cover any expenses you pay out of pocket relating to the accident.
-For instance, you can recover the costs of your medical bills, any wages you lost from being unable to work, the cost to repair your vehicle, and more.
+For instance, you can recover the costs of your medical bills, any wages you lost from being unable to work, the cost of repairing your vehicle, and more.

 - Non-economic damages – This type of compensation is what will most often help PTSD.
 Non-economic damages have no direct monetary value and are based on your emotional trauma and pain and suffering.
 The court will consider how the crash impacted your life emotionally and use that information to determine non-economic damages.